nimbix/jardoc/docs/apps_tutorial.md

 COPY --from=download_extract_ffmpeg /usr/bin/ffmpeg /usr/bin/ffmpeg
 ```

 Note: we could also have `COPY --from=0`, stage number are accepted.
+But using names is more convenient for large dockerfiles.

-Lets build again our image now, and we will need this time to prevent cache usage to be sure image is clean.
+Let’s build again our image now, and we will need this time to prevent cache usage to be sure image is done again from scratch.

 ```
 docker build --no-cache --tag="tutorial:ffmpeg" -f Dockerfile .
 ```

-And now lets check again image size:
+And now let’s check again image size:

 ```
 :~$ docker images | grep ffmpeg